bharathkumar-gopalan/code-challenge-ui/README.md

 7. Environments : The Environment configuration details are at `src/main/resources/environments` folder for environment configuration
 8. Reading test data from file : The framework supports JSON and CSV file formats .
 Please have a look at the `src/test/resources/registration` folder for details

+#### A note on Assertion messages
+You might have noticed that the testNG AssertTrue messages are positive , This is done for a reason .
+For example consider the folowing line
+`Assert.assertTrue(200 == API_CREATED_CODE, "The API gave a 200 response --");`
+When this fails , TestNG will report as follows

+java.lang.AssertionError: The API gave a 200 response -- expected [true] but found [false]

 #### __Libraries used__
 1. SLF4j and SLF4J log4J binding : For logging
 2. TestNG : Testing framework for running the test cases